 Creators can earn money on Twitch by running ads on the platform.
 Ads can be between 30 seconds and 3 minutes, and the revenue earned depends on how many people see the ad – the more people see the ad, the more you earn.

-Twitch is ripe for brand marketing.
+Twitch marketing is your ticket to success.
 The platform generates a lot of engagement and Twitch influencers have huge followings.
-Plus, there are few marketers on the platform right now, allowing you to make a big impact with Twitch ads without paying too much.
+Plus, there are few brands on the platform right now, allowing you to make a big impact with Twitch ads without paying too much.

 Let us know if you need help running your first ad campaign on Twitch.